Calinou/sauerbraten-source-port/README.md

   - Hitscan shots now emit a dynamic light at the point of impact.
 - **HUD improvements:**
   - `/hudicons 0` variable to hide icons on the HUD (defaults to `1`).
+  - `/crosshairforceadditive 1` variable to force additive blending for crosshairs that contain an alpha channel (defaults to `0`).
+If `0`, "mix" blending is used as in the vanilla game.
   - Armor count is now colored depending on the current armor type.
   - Health and ammo are now hidden in instagib modes.
   - Health is now hidden while dead.